youngbryanyu/simple-app-config/README.md

 - `testing.json`
 - `staging.json`
 - `production.json`
+- `default.json` - populate this with optional default values to use if not specified in the main config file

 Create the following .env files in the base directory of your project:
 - `.env.development`